NydiaHedz/Laboratorio_LRT4102/Lab2/Report_2.md

 - How mathematical calculations translate to physical movements in simulation

 These implementations provide a solid foundation for more advanced robotics control systems, demonstrating fundamental principles that scale to real-world applications.
 The project particularly highlights how simple command patterns can produce complex geometric behaviors through careful timing and motion control.

+## Advanced Part

+This part describes the implementation and comparison of Proportional (P), Proportional-Integral (PI), and Proportional-Integral-Derivative (PID) controllers for position control in Turtlesim.
+The goal is to analyze their performance in terms of accuracy, response time, and stability using PlotJuggler for visualization.